antolonappan/pycachera/README.md

    return a+b
 ```

-For caching a class attributes
+For caching a class attributes.
+This is removed in the release [3.0.0](https://github.com/antolonappan/pycachera/releases/tag/3.0.0)

 ```
 class Math: